-Required actions Minor non-conformities Where your company does not comply with the Chain of Custody Standard, but the integrity of the chain of custody is not jeopardised.
-Send the certification body an effective action plan with proof of its effective implementation (i.e. corrective actions evidence) within 60 days from the closing meeting.
-Your company will not be certified until the non-conformity has been effectively addressed.
-Major non-conformities Where your company does not comply with the Chain of Custody Standard, and the integrity of the chain of custody is jeopardised.
-Send the certification body an effective action plan with root cause analysis, corrective actions and timeframes to address them, in order to close-out the non-conformity within 90 days of the initial audit.
-If this cannot be done, your company will need to have another initial audit.
+Required actions Minor non-conformities Send the certification body an effective action plan Where your company with corrective actions and timeframes to address does not comply with the them.
+Chain of Custody Your company will not be certified until the action Standard, but the plan has been sent and agreed by the certification integrity of the chain of body to be effective. custody is not jeopardised.
+Major non-conformities Send the certification body an effective action plan Where your company with root cause analysis, corrective actions and does not comply with the timeframes to address them, in order to close-out or Chain of Custody downgrade the non-conformity within 90 days of the Standard, and the initial audit. integrity of the chain of If this cannot be done, your company will need to custody is jeopardised. have another initial audit.